4–7 May 2026 • Chicago, IL

 12:30 PM -

-Powering the Digital Future: Data Center Interconnection, Colocation, and Operational Challenges Building Resilient Grids: Navigating AI, Data Growth, and Climate Risks ISO and Utility Experiences of Using AI for Enhancing Operations and Planning Hybrid Energy Systems with Storage: Enhancing Grid Operations and Economic Performance Affordably Designing a Resilient Grid of the Future Future-Proofing the Grid: Strategic Investments for Long-Term Resilience From Reliability to Resilience: New Paradigms in Grid Planning, Operations, and Economics End-to-End Storm Management in Utility Networks Meeting Demand with a Plan: Transmission Planning Strategies
+Powering the Digital Future: Data Center Interconnection, Colocation, and Operational Challenges Building Resilient Grids: Navigating AI, Data Growth, and Climate Risks ISO and Utility Experiences of Using AI for Enhancing Operations and Planning Hybrid Energy Systems with Storage: Enhancing Grid Operations and Economic Performance Affordably Designing a Resilient Grid of the Future Future-Proofing the Grid: Strategic Investments for Long-Term Resilience From Reliability to Resilience: New Paradigms in Grid Planning, Operations, and Economics End-to-End Storm Management in Utility Networks: From Prediction to Restoration Meeting Demand with a Plan: Transmission Planning for Strategic Data Center Load Growth

 2:00 PM -

-Improving Distribution System Resilience and Reliability Energy Storage as Grid Support at Distribution Level PES WFI Findings and Recommendations From Concept to Control Room: Field Lessons in Grid Modernization From Flexibility to Resiliency: Driving Grid Evolution 765 kV System Challenges and Best Practices Integration of Grid Forming Converters Energy Storage for Data Centers Unlocking Grid Value via Smart EV Charging
+Improving Distribution System Resilience and Reliability: Challenges, Solutions and Trends Energy Storage as Grid Support at Distribution using Flexible Interconnections PES WFI Findings and Recommendations From Concept to Control Room: Field Lessons in ADMS–DERMS Integration and Deployment 765 kV System Challenges and Best Practices: Design, Construction, Maintenance, Safety Integration of Grid Forming Converters into large-scale power systems Energy Storage for Data Centers: Enhancing Reliability, Flexibility, and Grid Integration Unlocking Grid Value via Smart EV Charging and Vehicle-to-Grid Integration

 3:30 PM -

-Electrification and the Grid: Navigating Reliability Challenges Integration Challenges of Hyperscale Datacenters Unlocking DER Value Through Integrated Systems Voltage Control and Reactive Power Optimization Utility Experience with DER Management Systems Enhancing Power System Resilience and Reliability Control Room of the Future with AI Solutions to Current Stability Challenges
+Electrification and the Grid: Navigating Reliability, Resilience, and Capacity Challenges Integration Challenges of Hyperscale Datacenters in T&D Systems Unlocking DER Value Through Integrated DMS-DERMS Operations Voltage Control and Reactive Power Optimization in Emerging Transmission Systems Utility Experience with DER Management System (DERMS) Deployments Enhancing Power System Resilience and Reliability in the AI Era Control Room of the Future with AI Solutions to current stability and reliability challenges in the European interconnected system

 Wednesday, 6 May